-Memphis Law has 15 active registered student organizations.
-Each organization is listed
+Memphis Law has 16 active student organizations.
+Each organization is listed below

 Association for Women Attorneys